 As a prerequisite for the financial services sector, accessibility was a vital part of the design process.
 Financial products must meet the industry accessibility standards and so this was paramount when creating the design system – all colours, typefaces, font size and weight, and language needed strict governance.

-With the requirement for the new platform turn mobile visitors into conversions that matched the existing desktop performance, we designed mobile layouts before desktop.
+With the requirement for the new platform to turn mobile visitors into conversions that matched the existing desktop performance, we designed mobile layouts before desktop.

 Launching the progressive web app (PWA) in just three months, moneysupermarket.com had an online mortgage comparison tool that covered the whole product cycle.
 With a seamless and consistent user journey across multiple devices, users could get maximum impact for limited input and a painless experience to a big financial decision.